FabienFerrero/UCA_AIOT/FAQ.md

 Refer to [this issue](https://github.com/FabienFerrero/UCA_AIOT/issues/1) for detailed information.

-*(This bug is fixed from Core version 0.0.7.
+**Note**: *This bug is fixed from Core version 0.0.7.
 If you still encounter the same situation with Cores version >= 0.0.7, please create an Issues [here](https://github.com/FabienFerrero/UCA_AIOT/issues/new) to let us know.
-We would greatly appreciate!)*
+We would greatly appreciate!*

 ---